Trackunit/developer-hub/guides/sdk-docs/save-data-from-your-app/working-with-custom-fields.md

 ## Step 1: Defining a Custom Field

 To start, we need to define our custom fields in the `iris-app-manifest.json` file.
 Let's add a STRING and a DROPDOWN field.
-To do this, add a `customFieldDefinitions` array to your iris app manifest:
+To do this, add a `customFieldDefinitions` array to your IrisX App manifest:

 ```json
 "customFieldDefinitions": [